 Whenever "Team Rocket is Blasting Off Again!" in Pokémon.
 This happens when they're blasting off from almost anything: Pokémon attacks, human intervention, high water pressure when springing a leak in a water pipe, doing honest work for an honest day's pay, etc. In the Advance seasons, they've sometimes blasted off multiple times in one episode.
-Team Rocket's pretty much the Trope Codifier, which may explain why the trope has been greatly reduced in the current series, where they have yet to be blasted off, preferring a more traditional villain escape instead.
+Team Rocket's pretty much the Trope Codifier, which may explain why the trope has been greatly reduced in the Black and White/Best Wishes series in which they rarely get blasted off, preferring a more traditional villain escape instead.
 In the X and Y series, this trope has made a comeback.

 Even a Pikachu Short even had Meloetta doing this when it flies up into the sky.

 In one episode, they are launched in a block of ice.
 Near the end of the episode, they are seen, still in the ice block, floating in the water.
 They then say the phrase they say in a somber voice, with Meowth saying "With no sparkle..." a bit after.

 Team Rocket isn't the only ones to get this treatment.
 In "Cerulean Blues", the Invincible Pokemon Brothers use their three Tentacruel to try and Poison Sting both Misty and her Gyarados into submission.
 Misty and Gyarados respond by blasting off the Tentacruel with a Hyper Beam, and then giving the same treatment to the brothers with a Hydro Pump.
 They even lampshade this by saying, "We're not Team Rocket, but we're blasting off!"